 The Air Force and Pentagon are pursuing a strategy aimed at countering the fast-emerging weaponization of space and preparing to defend against space-war anti-satellite attacks, service officials said.

-The idea, naturally, is to prepare the U.S. Space enterprise for a more threatening, high-risk “contested” environment anti-satellite technologies proliferate around the globe.
+The idea, naturally, is to prepare the U.S. Space enterprise for a more threatening, high-risk contested environment wherein anti-satellite technologies proliferate around the globe.

-“Potential adversaries have taken notice of how we use space and have taken steps to replicate those capabilities for their own use and to devise capabilities to take them away from us if they ever got into a conflict with us,” Winston Beauchamp, Deputy Under Secretary of the Air Force for Space, told Scout Warrior in a special exclusive interview.
+“Potential adversaries have taken notice of how we use space and have taken steps to replicate those capabilities for their own use and to devise capabilities to take them away from us if they ever got into a conflict with us,” said Winston Beauchamp, former Deputy Undersecretary of the Air Force for Space.

-While several countries are known to be making investments in the development of space weaponry, Chinese activities have engendered a particular concern among Pentagon leaders, analysts and threat assessment professionals.
+While several countries are known to be making investments in the development of space weaponry, Chinese activities have engendered particular concern amongst Pentagon leaders, analysts and threat assessment professionals.

 The Chinese fired a land-based kinetic energy SC-19 missile at a satellite in space several years ago, an action which inspired worldwide attention and condemnation.

 Pentagon officials say the Chinese program is very advanced.

 “As long ago as 2007, they launched an ASAT (anti-satellite) test of a low-altitude interceptor.
 They struck and destroyed a defunct Chinese weather satellite and created tens of thousands of pieces of debris,” Beauchamp explained.
 “Much of that debris is still in orbit today and it continues to imperil the U.S. and other countries orbiting space.”

 In response, the U.S. Joint Space Operations center has issued a warning to other countries which operate satellites to stay clear of potentially damaging space debris.